 Ultimately, trainers and behaviorists agree that owners must never overlook the importance of getting a horse ready for a future they may not share.

 “There are a lot of owners who really neglect their horses’ basic training, and I think they doom their horses to a hard life if they ever are unable to take care of them,” says Williams.
 “But some owners are amazing and their horses are going to be pretty easy to find homes for if the owner cannot keep them.”

 According to Breakfield, it’s the ability to look ahead that serves horses best over the long term, even it that means making difficult decisions.

 “For example, an older couple in their 70s and 80s had a 3-year-old pony that they could halter and pet and care for, but had never trained to be ridden, and they knew that they would not be around when he was 10 or 12 years old,” she recalls.
 “They surrendered the pony so that he could be trained and rehomed.”

 That’s why Barteau reminds owners that it’s critical to bring their own good intentions to every training session and to every ride.

 “You have to bring your best self to the horses.
 They have given us so much—we owe it to them.”

 Special thanks to Horse Plus Humane Society for providing photos.

-This article originally appeared in the October 2018 issue of Horse Illustrated magazine.
+This article about basic training tips for rehoming a horse originally appeared in the October 2018 issue of Horse Illustrated magazine.
 Click here to subscribe!